FREQUENTLY ASKED QUESTIONS

 - The course content, administration and testing security are monitored through the ARSC audit process to ensure quality and consistency throughout all ARSC affiliated councils.

 See the Course Info page for general info on courses currently offered by MASC.

 Visit the BOP page for details specific to the Basic Orientation Plus® course.

-Visit the Site-specific page for details on orientation courses specific to Owner sites.
+Visit the Course List page for details on orientation courses specific to Owner sites.

 Visit the OSHA page for details specific to different OSHA courses available through MASC, including 10, 30, and 40 Hour units.

 When contractors successfully complete the Basic Orientation Plus® program, they receive certification in the form of a wallet ID card.
 This ID card is required for entry into MASC member-owner sites and is valid for one year.
 After one year, contractors are required to return to the training center to renew their BOP certification.